folio-org/ui-inventory-es/README.md

 ## Introduction

-This is a [Stripes](https://github.com/folio-org/stripes-core/) UI module for administrating locally created instances, holdings records and items.
+This is a [Stripes](https://github.com/folio-org/stripes-core/) UI module which is the cope of ui-invetoru for the ElasticSearch POC.

 ## Additional information